English

 How is the Writing Curriculum implemented in our school?

-Pupil’s writing is supported by shared, guided and paired writing and a variety of resources including images, word mats, plans, talk mats, dictionaries and thesauruses.
+Pupils' writing is supported by shared, guided and paired writing, and accompanied by a variety of resources including images, word mats, plans, talk mats, dictionaries and thesauruses.

 Our medium-term plans, give details of the main teaching objectives, text types covered and aims for each term.
 These plans define what we teach and ensure an appropriate balance and distribution of learning across each term.

-Class teachers complete a weekly (short-term) plan for the teaching of English.
+Class teachers complete a weekly (short-term) plan for the teaching of Writing.
 This lists the specific learning aims for each lesson and gives details of how the lessons are to be taught.
-The class teacher keeps these individual plans, and the class teacher and subject leader often discuss them on an informal basis.

 Handwriting is taught explicitly at Holy Trinity CE Primary School in a cursive style to ensure pupils can produce fluent, legible and, eventually, speedy handwriting.
 It is out intent to make handwriting an automotive process that does not interfere with creative and mental thinking.